CCIEA-esr/CCIEA-uploader/README.md

 ### Code

-The code in this repository consists of GitHub actions to assemble information an updates from Google Spreadsheets and Drive, and a Quarto Website written in R and OJS.
+The code in this repository consists of GitHub actions to assemble information and updates from Google Spreadsheets and Drive, and a Quarto Website written in R and OJS.

 <img src="README_files/figure-commonmark/mermaid-figure-1.png"
-style="width:7in;height:6.93in" />
+style="width:7in;height:6.52in" />

 - **Github Action** - runs daily at 6 am
   - main.yaml: get_status.R